 Harmony is a randomised controlled trial that aims to test the feasibility and effectiveness of a systems intervention to improve the capacity of primary care clinicians (GPs, nurses and others) to enquire about family violence, provide first line support, and offer confidential referral to culturally diverse women patients.
 The study, adapted from a successful UK model, is being trialled in 28 general practice sites in regions of high South Asian immigrant population in Melbourne's north west and south east suburbs.

 The intervention consists of 3 main strategies:

-- Clinical and administrative staff training on identifying and responding safely to family violence, focusing on working with culturally diverse populations
+- Clinical and administrative staff training on identifying and responding safely to family violence, focusing on working with south-Asian migrant and refugee populations

-- Case work support for women by a specialist bilingual South Asian case worker based at family violence specialist agency for culturally and linguistically diverse communities
+- Case work support for women by a specialist bilingual South Asian case worker based at a family violence specialist agency for south-Asian migrant and refugee communities

 - Ad hoc consultations between clinicians and the case worker for support and feedback on referrals

-The feasibility and effectiveness of this pilot intervention will be measured through process and outcome assessments.
+The feasibility and effectiveness of this intervention will be measured through process evaluations and outcome assessments.
 Primary outcomes are the rates of family violence identification and referral as recorded in patient medical records and referrals received by advocates.